RevansiddappaRevansiddappa/M1_App_RestaurantBilling/1_Requirements/Readme.md

 - While the software may need access to the internet in order to store data, it can also operate offline without a glitch.
 In case of power failures or no access to the internet, the system can restore the cloud storage once online, making it convenient and efficient during all times.
 6. 24*7 Support
 - While you may run your restaurant within a set time limit, your billing software can carry out conversations through chatbots in order to convey crucial information to the customers.
 You can provide round-the-clock support or choose to be available for a little more than the official open hours.
+## SWOT Analysis
+#### Strengths
+- Efficiency in Inventory Management
+- Ease of Performance Tracking
+- Anytime Access to the System
+- Management of Takeaways and Deliveries
+- Handling Restaurant Marketing
+#### Weaknesses
+- It is not cost-effective for small scale business owners.
+- Invoices can go into spam folders due to flagging by email servers; that leads to delay of payments.
+- Automatic invoices and management system reduces human mediation, which reduces personal touch for the business.
+- Irregularity of updates can lead to hardships and hassles between purchases and credits.
+#### Opportunities
+- Billing software will be linked not only to the kitchens, facilitating faster order turn arounds, but also link to marketing set-up, analytics, feedback & loyalty systems.
+- One single system that takes care of the bulk of your operations and also integrates all revenue generating functions.
+#### Threats
+- Competitors providing more “value add”
+- Poor ratings on review websites
+## 4W's and 1'H
+#### Who :
+Managing a restaurant can be a daunting task.
+With the right software to help you out, operating it can become effortless.
+The emergence of restaurant billing systems has made life easier for everyone in the restaurant industry.
+#### What :
+A restaurant billing software allows ease of billing transactions to make the process simpler and quicker.
+However, that is not all that the software does.
+The right software can help you deal with a number of things such as managing orders and inventories, tracking the sales and performance of the business, storing customer data for marketing purposes, and much more.
+#### When :
+A billing system in place ensures the elimination of any excess manual intervention.
+It also applies to the performance reports to keep track of the overall growth of your restaurant business.
+Restaurant billing software lets you can keep track of your restaurant's growth.
+#### Where :
+At its most basic definition, a billing system is the process by which a business bills and invoices customers.
+Billing systems often include payment software that automates the process of collecting payments, sending out recurring invoices, expense tracking, and invoice tracking.
+#### How :
+Every key feature of a billing system comes with its own perk that can take a restaurant’s business up another notch.
+Whether your restaurant business is a small one or one that has gained popularity among its customers, billing software is sure to help your restaurant in more ways than one.